f-corvaro/42.common_core/01-ft_printf/README.md

 <table><tr><td>This guide is made for the subject v10, there aren't differences between the two subjects</td></tr></table>

-**WARNING:** *Before to push, you need to check where moulinette will be executed.
-There is a difference of length and information printed return of printf, and it depends on macOS or Ubuntu system.*
+**WARNING:** *Before the push, you need to check where the moulinette will be executed.
+There is a difference in length and information printed in the return of printf, and it depends on the macOS or Ubuntu system.
+If you choose  ft_printf_100, you need to check where moulinette runs.
+Otherwise, if you choose ft_printf_125, there are two macro conditions that will validate your project with 125 in both systems.*

 </p>
 <br>